 Psychological studies have suggested that the reason we dislike hypocrites is because they are being false about themselves and their own behavior.
-We find the hypocrite to be repulsive, because they say one thing, but do another.
+We find the hypocrite to be repulsive because they say one thing but do another.
 They dictate and condemn, but fail to follow their own dictates.
-The hypocrite judges others by a strict and high standard, but justifies and excuses their own failings.
-Hypocrites hold others accountable, but not themselves.
+The hypocrite judges others by a strict and high standard but justifies and excuses their own failings.
+Hypocrites hold others accountable—but never themselves!

 The Apostle Paul makes an interesting statement in his epistle to the Romans: “Therefore you are inexcusable, O man, whoever you are who judge, for in whatever you judge another you condemn yourself; for you who judge practice the same things.… And do you think this, O man, you who judge those practicing such things, and doing the same, that you will escape the judgment of God?”
 (Romans 2:1–3).
 But God judges righteously and “will render to each one according to his deeds” (v.
 6).

-Jesus roundly condemned the hypocrites.
-So we should all take serious steps to ensure that we are not hypocrites, but sincerely following Jesus Christ and striving to practice the high standard He set.
-For more on the subject of true Christianity, read the booklet What Is a True Christian?
+Jesus roundly condemned hypocrites.
+We should therefore all take serious steps to ensure that we are not hypocrites, but sincerely following Jesus Christ and striving to practice the high standard He set.
+In doing so, we'll be faithful before God and man!